georgeartem/transcendence/stochastic_dft.md

    1. The voxel volume element \($\dV \$), which changes the local integration weight of \($\rho _{k}\$).
    2. The photon's effective mass, shifts the baseline \($E_{\text{photon}}\$) relative to the flat-space frequency.

 By tracking how many photons fail to emerge (getting "unlucky" due to localized energy deficits or phase mismatches), the Monte Carlo simulation can directly calculate the effective cosmological/gravitational damping coefficient of the surface.
-Two specific use cases are presented for further modeling.
+Two specific use cases are presented for further modeling:

 ***1. Regularization of Ultra-Weak Bound States in Quantum Monte Carlo Density Functional Theory via an Information-Entropy $\Omega$-Bound: Validation on the Helium Dimer ($\text{He}_2$)***